mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 &nbsp;

-## Context: Why Computing Reading Sessions Is Not So Easy
+## Reading Session Computation in Zeeguu

-Zeeguu contains a module that computes the length of user reading sessions, which are periods of time in which a reader is focused while reading a text.
+Zeeguu aims to track the time spent by the learners reading articles by monitoring their interactions with the text in order to distill reading sessions -- periods of time in which a reader is focused on reading.

-Computing reading sessions is not easy, because users might be reading an article and then leave it open while chatting with their friends on WhatsApp or maybe *crushing it* at Candy Crush.
+Computing reading sessions is however not easy: users might leave an article open while chatting with their friends on WhatsApp or playing Farmville on their phone; this time should not be counted as reading time.

 Trying to predict when the user stopped paying attention requires complicated heuristics that are based all the actions that a user performed while interacting with a text.

-The Screenshot bellow is from the Zeeguu web app and shows the reading sessions that were inferred based on my interactions with the reader yesterday and today.
+The figure below is a screenshot from the Zeeguu web app; it shows multiple reading sessions inferred based on my interactions with the Zeeguu reader yesterday and today.

 If you look at the article titles. you see that today I read two French articles and yesterday I read a German one.

-If you look at the session lengths, you see that this morning I was not very focused: it took me multiple focused sessions to read the article about the Coca Cola bottle size... might be a problem with my attention span, but might also be a problem with the interestingness of the article...
+If you look at the session lengths, you see that this morning I was not very focused: it took me multiple focused sessions to read the article about the Coca Cola bottle size.
+It seems that I was not very focused on this article this morning, but rather interleaved reading with my other morning routines.